Configurations of points and topology of real line arrangements: Introduction

 The last example was found by the first author in~\cite{Guerville:ZP}, and it was detected using the linking invariant $\I$ (see~\cite{AFG:invariant,GM:invariant}) which is an adaptation of the linking number of the braid monodromy.
 These are arrangements of 12 lines containing points of multiplicity at most five.
-Their equations can be found to be also Galois-conjugated in $\QQ(\zeta_5)$, where $\zeta_5$ is a primitive fifth-root of unit.
-Moreover, their fundamental groups are non-isomorphic as was later proved by Artal, Cogolludo, Marco and the first author~\cite{ACGM:ZP}.
+They can be realized with equations which are Galois-conjugated in $\QQ(\zeta_5)$, where $\zeta_5$ is a primitive fifth-root of unit.
+Moreover, their fundamental groups are non-isomorphic as is later proved by Artal, Cogolludo, Marco and the first author~\cite{ACGM:ZP}.
 Once again, these arrangements are not rational.

-It is worth mentioning that a computer was necessary to detect all of these Zariski pairs, due to the increasing complexity of the computations resulting from the high number of lines and the multiplicity of their singularities.
+It is worth mentioning that the use of a computer was necessary to detect all of these Zariski pairs due to the increasing complexity of the computations resulting from the high number of lines and the multiplicity of their singularities.
 Note also that, until now, no known Zariski pair of line arrangements admits realizations over the rational numbers.\\

 An interesting family of line arrangements is formed by the \emph{complexified real arrangements}, i.e. those for which a coordinate system of $\PC^2$ exists such that any line of the arrangement is defined by an $\RR$-linear form.
-In this case, the real picture of this kind of arrangements determines, not only fundamental groups~\cite{arvola}, or abelian covers~\cite{Eriko}, but all the topological information~\cite{Car_Thesis}.
-Using this, several methods and algorithms are developed to compute topological invariants of complexified real arrangements (see~\cite{Yoshinaga:milnor_fibers}, \cite{Yoshinaga:resonant_bands} or more recently~\cite{BS:real_monodromy}).
+In this case, the real picture of this kind of arrangements determines, not only the fundamental groups~\cite{arvola}, or the abelian covers~\cite{Eriko}, but all the topological information~\cite{Car_Thesis}.
+Using this, several methods and algorithms are developed to compute topological invariants of complexified real arrangements (see~\cite{Yoshinaga:milnor_fibers}, \cite{Yoshinaga:resonant_bands} and more recently~\cite{BS:real_monodromy}).